Are you looking for kid friendly vineyards on Long Island? Whether you’re local or visiting, don’t miss our world class North Fork wine country?

 Jamesport Vineyards isn’t just one of the best wineries on Long Island, but they have some of the best wood fired pizza.
 Coupled with the lawn out back, the winery is very kid friendly.

 Funny story, we once bought a Groupon for a different wine and pizza vineyard on Long Island and were turned away for having kids.
 It’s totally cool, I’m glad there’s adults-only vineyards, too.
-But I’m more than happy we found Jamesport instead.
+But I’m more than happy we discovered Jamesport instead.
+It’s now one of our go-tos.

 What should you sip on at Jamesport Vineyards?